pkese/Fable.React.Adaptive.Counter/README.md

 ### Adaptive what?

 Adaptive is a new approach to managing state in apps.
-Comparing explicit state management in Elmish with Adaptive, is similar to comparing explicit views in jQuery with views in React:
+Comparing explicit state management in Elmish with Adaptive, is similar to comparing explicit views in jQuery with React:

 |                  | Explicit | Managed   |
 |------------------|----------|-----------|